MatteoSchiavinato/all2vcf/README.md

 Convert common variant formats to VCF format

 ```
 [manipulation]
 filter_vcf      Filter variants in a VCF file using common metrics
-frequency        Add allele frequency (AF) to INFO and FORMAT fields
+frequency       Annotate allele frequency (AF) in the INFO and FORMAT field

 [conversion]
-isec            Convert the "sites.txt" output file of bcftools isec to VCF
+isec            Convert the sites.txt output file of bcftools isec to VCF
-mummer          Convert the result of "show-snps -T" to a psuedo-VCF file
+mummer          Convert the result of show-snps -T to a psuedo-VCF file

 [statistics]
 density         Count variants and variants per kbp from a VCF file
 stats           Count occurrences of variants inside the provided VCF files
 ```

 ## Cite